 To give you an idea of how big golf has been in the US presidential office, 16 of the last 19 presidents played golf on some level.
 President Jimmy Carter was the last US president who didn’t play golf throughout a 41-year timespan until now.
 He was the most recent of our non-golfing presidents.

 Jimmy Carter and Harry Truman disliked golf.
 They spent no time on the golf course during their presidencies.
 Instead, Jimmy Carter liked to spend his leisure time fly fishing for mountain trout, and Harry Truman loved to spend his leisure time with music and reading.

 Finally, we have our last non-golfing president, Herbert Hoover.
 This had more to do with the time than his dislike of golf.
-President Hoover was president from 1929 to 1933, right around the Wall Street Crash of 1929.
+President Hoover was president from 1929 to 1933, around the Wall Street Crash of 1929.
 He said that he found it inappropriate to play golf during this time.